OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. Since the selected conference room is only available in the PM hours, change the **Start time** of the meeting to **2:00pm**.

     - The meeting still contains a total of 3 attendees (2 invitees + the organizer), but now occurs in the PM hours.
-    - When you change the time of the meeting, the **Validation results** section of the task pane automatically updates to convey that room capacity is sufficient and the room is available at the specified time.
+    - When you change the time of the meeting, the **Validation results** section of the task pane automatically updates to convey the room is available at the specified time.

     ![A screenshot of an Outlook meeting invitation with task pane](images/invite-two-recipients-johnson-pm.png)